 I enjoy spending time with friends and family...and I also love my "alone time", when I craft to my heart's content.

 My home is extremely important to me; it's my haven, my joy, and the place I feel most relaxed.
 I enjoy decorating for the different seasons and holidays, and my home is a reflection of my style and personality.
-I love colors with a vintage look, rich wood tones, vintage linens, and roosters.
+I love items with a vintage look, rich wood tones, vintage linens, and roosters.
 I'm a thrift store fanatic, and have found some wonderful treasures for my home.

 My jewelry has a classic look; I love vintage-looking findings and beads, and use lots of crystals, pearls, and antiqued copper, silver, and gold wire and findings.
 I enjoy making wire wrapped jewelry, and am working to perfect the art of polymer clay beads...they can be amazingly beautiful!

-I make cards as well, using my Cuttlebug and adding embellishments such as ribbon, sequins, pearls, and paper and silk flowers.
+I make cards as well, using my Spellbinders machine and adding embellishments such as ribbon, sequins, pearls, and paper and silk flowers.
 I used to take classes (card making, mostly) at a local scrapbooking store, but the store went out of business...and now I use Pinterest and You Tube for inspiration and lessons!

 I spend part of each day stitching...I have a project rotation list that contains cross stitch, needlepoint, hardanger, crewel embroidery, and redwork, as well as knitting and crochet.
 My latest interest is crazy quilting; I am addicted!

 I enjoy making and receiving ATCs...they are such a great way to practice new techniques on a small scale.
 I get inspiration from the beautiful cards I receive, and enjoy seeing my own style evolve and become more sophisticated with time.